GazaOSInc/gazaos-api/README.md

-Tntroducing Microsoft Update Catalog based on nodejs.
+Introducing Microsoft Update Catalog based on nodejs.

 # How I can deploy?
 You need to a VPS, local or cloud (like Render (aka https://dashboard.render.com)) to deploy yourself.